VisualComputing/showcase/content/docs/shortcodes/p5/iframe.md

 {{</* p5-iframe ver="1.4.0" sketch="/path/to/sketch.js" lib1="https://cdntolib1/lib1.js" width="800" height="600" */>}}
 ```

 All parameters are optional but `sketch`.
-Default values are shown in the above snippet.
+Default values are shown in the above snippet but for `libs*`.
 Up to `lib5` libs may be specified.

 ## Example 1: simple sketch